cristisulighetean/data_logging_to_sdcard/README.md

+# Logging Data

-# Logging thermocouple, flow and water pressure data to SD Card using an Arduino Mega
+Sending thermocouple, flow and water pressure data to SD Card using an Arduino Mega at a rate of 1Hz.